In this article, you will learn:

 Machine and Devices

 Machine and Device Triggers are the way you will receive data from your supported devices, and Tulip-connected Machines.
 When your Device or Machine outputs data, they can cause triggers to run.
-Device triggers run every time a supported device output data, where Machine triggers fire every time that Attribute is updated, even if it does not change.

 Machine and Device triggers are critical when working with many user input devices, like barcode scanners.